Addiction A - Z > What is Addiction?

 It’s always good to think through options – but remember, you shouldn’t wait if you are worried about someone.
 Like other diseases, the earlier addiction is treated, the better the outcomes.

-Our trained clinicians are available to take your call 24/7.
+Our trained counselors are available to take your call.
 They can answer your toughest questions about substance use disorders and help you find treatment and recovery resources where you live.

 Talk to Your Doctor